King George County Schools English Curriculum Resources

 Review the complete 2017 English Standards of Learning and Curriculum Framework for your grade range.
 For instance, if you teach Grade 4, it is important to study the Communication, Reading, and Writing Standards for Grades 3-5.

-A balanced literacy approach provides students with regular opportunities to engage in productive work that advances literacy development in reading, writing, research, and communication.
+A comprehensive literacy approach provides students with regular opportunities to engage in productive work that advances literacy development in reading, writing, research, and communication.
 Instruction is delivered in the context of quality literature through direct whole group instruction, small group guided practice, and independent application of strategies in text.

 Effective Literacy Instruction